xy2z/AcLog/README.md

 AcLog is a zero-dependency PHP package to log actions to files.
 This is not for logging errors/warnings/fatal errors, you should probably use Monolog for that.
 This is meant for history logging actions users make - simple and ready to go.

-You should consider to zip (7zip is best) the log files after a few days - it will save ALOT of diskspace.

 ## Requirements
 - PHP 8.0+